Chaoyang, Beijing: Administrative divisions

+Chaoyang is divided into 24 subdistricts, 18 townships and one ethnic township.

 Government and infrastructure

 The Ministry of Foreign Affairs and the Ministry of Culture are headquartered in the district.

 Economy

-In the year of 2022, the GDP of Chaoyang district was 791.12 billion yuan (＄117.62 billion by nominal), with GDP per capita at 229,843 yuan (＄34,172 by nominal).
+In the year of 2022, the GDP of Chaoyang district was 791.12 billion yuan ($117.62 billion by nominal), with GDP per capita at 229,843 yuan ($34,172 by nominal).

 China National Aviation Holdings Company (parent company of Air China), SOHO China, CITIC Group, Sinopec, Qihoo 360, COFCO, and Beijing Capital Airlines have their headquarters in Chaoyang District.
 Renren Inc. has its headquarters on the 23rd floor of the Jing An Center (静安中心 (靜安中心, Jìng'ān Zhōngxīn)) in Chaoyang District.

 Wanda Group has its headquarters in the Wanda Plaza (万达广场).
 Wanda Cinemas is headquartered in the same complex.

 China Resources Beverage, the distributor of C'estbon water, has its north China regional office in the district.

 Foreign companies

 According to Chaoyang's official website, the district "is home to more than 60 percent of the foreign business agencies in Beijing, over 3,000 foreign companies, 167 international news agencies, and two-thirds of the 158 of the global top 500 transnational companies that have invested in Beijing."
 Some of these are: